open-mmlab/mmpretrain/docs/en/advanced_guides/runtime.md

 - [ClassNumCheckHook](mmcls.engine.hooks.ClassNumCheckHook)
 - ......

-You can directly use these hooks by modifying the `custom_hooks` field.
-For example, EMA (Exponential Moving Average) is widely used in the model training, and you can enable it as below:
+For example, EMA (Exponential Moving Average) is widely used in the model training, and you can enable it as
+below:

 ```python
 custom_hooks = [